So you’re going to be a Wedding MC…. now what?

 7) Thanking guests for attending at the end of the night and officially “closing” the ceremonies

-If you have Day-Of Coordinators, seat them near the MC as well, so that they can cue him or her when it’s time to make an announcement (this allows your MC to still enjoy being a guest at your wedding and not sit there the whole time, looking at their watch).
+If you have Day-Of Coordinators, seat them near the MC as well.
+This ensures that we can cue him or her when it’s time to make an announcement (this allows your MC to still enjoy being a guest at your wedding and not spend the entire evening glancing at their watch).

-- on behalf of all MC’s, I say this…. if you can get your DJ to toss in a wireless microphone, it’ll make a world of difference!! – this allows for flexibility and creativity in delivering MC duties and speeches.
+And on behalf of all MC’s everywhere, we say this…. if you can get your DJ to toss in a wireless microphone, it’ll make a world of difference!! – it allows for flexibility and creativity in delivering MC duties and speeches; much appreciated by all, indeed.

 When does the MC speak?